onmondo/abiza-booking-summary-api/README.md

 Install in your local machine the docker to manage docker images from docker hub or from customized docker image.

 ### You'll also need to clone this that listens lined up messages from the projects queue
-``https://github.com/onmondo/abiza-booking-reports-api``
+This API is responsible for storing guest bookings to a database used for reports and or analytics ``https://github.com/onmondo/abiza-booking-reports-api``

 ### Install necessary dependencies